Plutonomicon/plutonomicon/builtin-data.md

 > pluto run test.pluto
 Constant () (Some (ValueOf list (data) [I 1,B "M"]))
 ```
-You can use the resultant builtin list as you would any other builtin list.
+It results in a builtin list of `Data` elements.
 See [Working with Builtin Lists](./builtin-lists.md).

 How about we load it up in Haskell?
 Let's make a Pluto function that returns the constructor id of the given ADT!
 ```hs